dlang/DIPs/editions.md

 flag such as `-edition=2024`.
 This would only affect modules that have a module declaration but no edition.

+Another compiler switch to aid transitioning that this DIP recommends is a `-E` switch which would function like `-I` for imports but would allow the user to specify what the edition should be for those imports.

 This DIP proposes that editions can only be officially released, i.e. finalised, when druntime and phobos can be transitioned to it.